Types of Liabilities

 A. Strategies for Managing Liabilities

-• Negotiate favorable loan terms with lower interest rates.
+• Negotiate favorable loan terms with lenders to minimize interest and repayment pressure.

-• Maintain sufficient cash flow to meet short-term obligations.
+• Maintain sufficient cash reserves and working capital to handle short-term liabilities.

 7. Understanding and Managing Liabilities for Financial Stability